 It makes no sense to make the effort to take care of our own health so carefully in ways that I write about in this blog and not include extending that care to a most vital family member: our pets.
-They deserve good health and we can help provide it.
+They deserve good health and I have 8 simple and natural ways you can help provide it!

-8 NATURAL WAYS TO CARE FOR YOUR DOG
+8 NATURAL & HOLISTIC WAYS TO CARE FOR YOUR DOG

 Lyme disease is no joke, but those pesticides we reach for to spread on our dogs’ skin aren’t either.
 They carry a lot of toxicity for your dog and you (as you get exposed as well when you pet her).
 In fact, years ago, Lyla was throwing up on a monthly basis.
 After we ruled out other possibilities, we suspected it was the monthly tick repellent we were administering to her.
 Sure enough, when I stopped giving her that, the vomiting stopped as well.

 There are many natural tick repellents on the market now that you could try or you could make your own.
 Fleas are repelled by the essential oils contained in these mixtures and they smell pretty nice too.
 For example, the essential oil rose geranium has been shown to be successful for repelling ticks from dogs.
 Here is some other information on essential oils that could help.

 Keep a spray bottle by your door so that you can mist your pooch upon going outdoors.
 I keep it in my car as well for those impromptu hikes or other times I throw my favorite travel companion in the car for an outing.
 To make your own repellent spray, check out this post.